Pencilmation: 2011–2012: Hank Hanky period

 After the release of "Pencilmation #19", Bollinger branched out to other projects.
 A four-part sister series titled Mythtory of the World was created.
 Also during this time, Hank Hanky, a figure who had been featured in a number of Pencilmation episodes and came to overshadow the original Pencilmation lead figure, was highly emphasized.
 The recognizable style of pencils drawing dialogue-absent doodles coming to life on a ruled paper background was dropped in favor of more traditional methods and having Hank speak.
 A few segments dubbed "The Hank Hanky Show" were produced, where viewers (mostly children) called a toll-free number to leave voice messages for Hank to answer.
 During this time, Bollinger drastically changed the layout of his official Pencilmation site and that of the Pencilmation Facebook page, pretending he was Hank taking over the program.

 2012–2014: Return to form

-At the start of Pencilmation's Season 2 in mid-2012, Pencilmation #20 was produced.
+At the start of Pencilmations Season 2 in mid-2012, Pencilmation #20 was produced.
 Following these new episodes, Hank Hanky and all non-Pencilmation material was soon phased out, with few exceptions down the road.